AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 Before you start, make sure that the following requirements are met:

 -   An Alibaba Cloud account is created.
-If you do not have an Alibaba Cloud account,[create an Alibaba account](https://account.alibabacloud.com/register/intl_register.htm).
+If you do not have an Alibaba Cloud account, click[create an Alibaba account](https://account.alibabacloud.com/register/intl_register.htm).
 -   An AccessKey pair is created.
 If you do not have an AccessKey pair, go to the [Security Management](https://usercenter.console.aliyun.com/?spm=5176.doc52740.2.3.QKZk8w#/manage/ak) page and create an AccessKey pair.
 -   A Python development environment is prepared and Alibaba Cloud SDK for Python is installed.
 For more information, see [Installation]().
--   A virtual private cloud \(VPC\) and a VSwitch are created.
+-   A VPC and a vSwitch are created.
 For more information, see [CreateVpc](/intl.en-US/API reference/Virtual Private Cloud (VPC)/CreateVpc.md).
--   Elastic Compute Service \(ECS\) instances are created and attached to the VSwitch.
+-   ECS instances are created and attached to the vSwitch.
 Applications are deployed on the ECS instances.
 For more information, see [CreateInstance](/intl.en-US/API Reference/Instances/CreateInstance.md).
--   Two elastic IP addresses \(EIPs\) are created for the NAT gateway.
+-   Two EIPs are created for the NAT gateway.
 The EIPs must meet the following requirements:

     -   The EIPs and the NAT gateway to be associated with the EIPs must be in the same region.
     -   The EIPs are billed on a pay-as-you-go basis.